rfennell/AzurePipelines/Extensions/Versioning/readme.md

 ).
 These allow versioning of

 * VersionAssemblies - sets the version in the assemblyinfo.cs or .vb (used pre build)
+* VersionDotNetCoreAssemblies - sets the version in the .csproj (used pre build)
 * VersionAPPX - sets the version in the Package.appxmanifest (used pre build)
 * VersionVSIX - sets the version in the source.extension.vsixmanifest (used pre build)
 * VersionDacpac - sets the version in a SQL DACPAC (used post build)